If you’re planning a trip to Japan, one of the most important – and challenging – steps is deciding where to visit.

 How Long Should You Spend in Japan?

-One of the key factors in how many places you will be able to visit during your trip is of course how much time you have available (not to mention your ideal travel pace).
+One of the key factors in how many places you can visit is of course how much time you have available (not to mention your ideal travel pace).

 People often ask us, “How many days should I spend in Japan?”
 There is no simple answer to this, but our usual answer is that you should spend as long as possible!

 Apart from the fact that there is so much to see and do, it’s also worth devoting extra time (if you can) as it’s a relatively long journey for travelers from far-off parts of the world like the US, Europe, and Australia.

 Typically, the minimum we recommend is about 7-10 days in Japan, which will give you a great starting point, and plenty of time for an introduction to the country.

 Our 8-day sample trip featuring Tokyo, Kyoto, and Hakone is a great example of how much you can see and do with this amount of time.

 With 10-14 days in Japan, you can add on additional destinations, or simply spend more time immersing yourself in each place you visit.

 In addition to our Two Weeks in Japan: A Perfect Itinerary, our sample trips below provide vivid examples of how much you can see and do with about two weeks in Japan:

 - Luxury Japan: Art, Culture & Cuisine